stetsonharding/imageShopApp/README.md

  2. React Router for site navigation.
 - ## CSS/Flexbox
  1. User friendly and fully responsive to any screen size.
+ - ## Unsplash API
+ 1. Fetch data as well as handle all edge cases and errors.
  ---
  ## Challanges